Who should apply?

 Begin by completing the Free Application for Federal Student Aid (FAFSA) for federal and state aid consideration.
 Students interested in scholarships should be aware of possible separate scholarship applications.

 Students submit the FAFSA to the Department of Education either via the Web or by sending the FAFSA in the envelope provided with the paper application.
-The Department of Education processes the complete application and sends a copy of the information to the following: to the schools the student lists on the FAFSA, to the state grant agency of the student’s home residency state, and to the student in the form of the Student Aid Report (SAR.)
+The Department of Education processes the complete application and sends a copy of the information to the following: the schools the student lists on the FAFSA, the state grant agency of the student’s home residency state, and the student in the form of the Student Aid Report (SAR.)
 PENN STATE’S FEDERAL SCHOOL CODE: #003329

 Students must complete the FAFSA every year in order to be considered for student aid eligibility.

 Submit the FAFSA electronically at www.fafsa.ed.gov for the following reasons: